b0llull0s/Arch-Installation-Scripts/README.md

 ```sh
 find / -xdev -name core -ls -o  -path "/lib*" -prune
 ```
+> [!CAUTION]
+> Currently Virtualbox Can't Use Fullscreen Mode On Wayland by default.
+> To fix this, go to "User Interface" on the "Settings" from your VM and uncheck "Show in Full-screen/Seamless".
+> This shoud fix the issue, after just adapt the display resolution inside the VM to match the size you are using with your compositor.
 ## Mouse Bindings:

 | Combination                          | Action                  |